sharad-ghimire/computer-graphics-31264-32501/learnings/learning-3D-graphics-ont-the-web-lynda/README.md

 ### Shadows

 Shadows are the crucial element of lighting, although it not straight forward in Three.js because shadows are conditionally expensive and we need to active shadow rendering on multiple places.
+Shadows in three.js are generated using a technique called shadow maps, which is a performance-optimized way of calculating shadows, but can sometimes yield glitchy results.

 ```js
 // first we need to tell  the renderer to start rendering shadows